Here Are the Coronavirus Facts You Need to Know to Stay Safe

-As the new coronavirus spreads rapidly across the globe, it’s crucial to stay informed and know how to keep you and your loved ones healthy.
+As the new coronavirus has spread rapidly across the globe, it’s crucial to stay informed and know how to keep you and your loved ones healthy.
 Even though it’s difficult to know what the future holds, having the correct information can reduce fear and anxiety about COVID-19 and help you prepare.

 What is the coronavirus and how is it spread?

-The new coronavirus, also called COVID-19, is an infectious disease that originated in Wuhan, China and has spread to every continent except for Antarctica.
+The coronavirus, also called COVID-19, is an infectious disease that originated in Wuhan, China and has spread to every continent except for Antarctica.

 Someone can catch the virus when they come into contact with the respiratory droplets of an infected person.
 These droplets are spread through coughing and sneezing.
 It is also possible to get COVID-19 by touching a surface that is contaminated with the virus and then touching your own face.
 Scientists estimate that the virus can live on surfaces for anywhere from a few hours to a few days.